End of life care – Information for patients, family members and carers

 Receiving the news that you or someone you love and care for has a life limiting illness can be a lot to take in.

-The care a person needs at this time is focused on supporting them to have the best possible quality of life, independence and control over their care.
-End of life care is about focusing on the needs of the whole person as well as their family and/or carers.
-It’s not just about treating or managing pain, it can also include:
+End of life care focuses on the needs of the whole person as well as their family and/or carers.
+End of life care is not just about treating or managing pain.
+It can also involve:

-- help dealing with the practical effects of facing an end of life situation
+- Support dealing with the practical effects of facing an end of life situation

-Most hospitals have special palliative care teams who co-ordinate all these services.
-As a patient, you have the right to choose where you want to receive care and where you want to die.
-The palliative care teams can provide end of life care to you and your family/carers at home, or in care homes, hospices or hospitals, depending on your needs and preference.
+As a patient, you have the right to express your wishes about where you would like to receive care and where you want to die.
+Palliative care teams can provide end of life care to you and your family/carers at home, or in care homes, hospices or hospitals, depending on your needs and preference.